sandeep45/redux-template/README.md

 ###TODO:

 - Use Flexbox to center the auth page
-- Add standards project
 - Sorting in tables
-- IDE - nuclide
 - Flow, watchman
--
+- Webstorm - Read, Watch & Practice
 - Use local state in react component
 - add, show, update & delete of phone numbers
 - Route Animation